lnbits/nostr.com/src/pages/relays.md

 ## What public relays exist?

 The [nostr.watch](https://nostr.watch) website keeps a very complete list that has a bunch of information about each relay, not only their address.

+## How can I run a relay?

+You can either run one of the [open-source implementations](/relays/implementations) on your own server or you can rent one from relay hosting services like [relay.tools](https://relay.tools) and [relaying.io](https://relaying.io).